Performance, nature, respect

 • Then comes the ingestion phase.
 The larva matures in the meadow, until it is ingested by a specific animal or by an intermediate host.

-• Migration: when it has been ingested, the larvae migrate towards its targeted organs; it then fixes itself onto this organs to finish growing.
-Each organ has his specific parasite: rumen (paramphistome), liver (liver fluke), stomach or intestine (gastrointestinal strongyles);
+• Migration: when it has been ingested, the larvae migrate towards its targeted organs; it then fixes itself onto these organs to finish growing.
+Each organ has its specific parasite: rumen (paramphistome), liver (liver fluke), stomach or intestine (gastrointestinal strongyles);

 • This finally leads to expulsion: the eggs contained in cow’s dung are shed in the meadow; these then soon become ready to hatch.